 Paul writes Romans to address specific problems arising among the Roman Christians as a result of the above events.
 (116)

-It appears that many of the Jewish Christians were disturbed by the substantial departure that had been made by Gentiles from Jewish custom.
-At the same time, it appears that many Gentiles were interpreting the rejection of Jesus as the messiah by large numbers of Jews as God’s abandonment of his covenant with the Jews.
+It appears that many of the Jewish Christians were disturbed by the substantial departure that Gentiles had made from Jewish custom.
+At the same time, it appears that many Gentiles interpreted the rejection of Jesus as the Messiah by many Jews as God’s abandonment of his covenant with the Jews.
 Paul addresses this division by emphasizing the idea of Jews and Gentiles having a common father.
-As we saw in Romans 4:1-18 Abraham is presented as the fictive father of Jew and Gentile, and in Romans 8:12-30 God is presented as the common father of us all with Jew and Gentile participating in an eschatological inheritance.
+As we saw in Romans 4:1-18, Abraham is presented as the fictive father of Jew and Gentile.
+In Romans 8:12-30, God is presented as the common father of us all, with Jew and Gentile participating in an eschatological inheritance.
 The fictive father image becomes a little more prominent.

 Paul uses fictive strategies in 1 Thessalonians and Galatians.
 The metaphor seems to work on many levels.
-It speaks of the nature of our relationship to God.
+It speaks of the nature of our relationship with God.
 Because it makes siblings out of us, it minimizes power and status hierarchies, while creating obligations of service to each other and to our common father.
-It establishes a human structure in the form of a surrogate family that demands our highest allegiance.
+It establishes a human structure as a surrogate family that demands our highest allegiance.
 It makes us heirs with Christ in the New Creation that is to come.
-Thus, the fictive family has both the power to positively call us to a new form of existence as well as the power to negatively stand in critique of sinful world order.
+Thus, the fictive family has the power to call us positively to a new form of existence and to stand in critique of a sinful world order negatively.
 It is also by far Paul’s most frequently employed metaphor for giving direction and correction to the church.